 On October 4, 1959, Russia’s Luna 3 was launched towards the Moon, where it later became the first vehicle to send back images of the Moon’s far side.

-Even more interesting: The distant hemisphere looked entirely different: Instead of the large dark lava spots that we see on the “near side,” the far side has many craters—scars received during its first few hundred million years of life.
+The far side looks a lot like the near side.
+But not exactly.
+Instead of the large dark lava spots that we see on the “near side,” the far side has many craters—scars received during its first few hundred million years of life.

 The Dark Side?